 According to the WHO, the biggest problem is that screens encourage sedentary behavior.
 As a result, they recommend their usage be limited until kids develop healthy habits that don’t revolve around video time or when their favorite TV show airs.

-Recommended Screen Time by Age
+Screen Time Recommendations by Age

 The following screen time limits are the current guidelines, according to the American Academy of Child & Adolescent Psychiatry.